20 BEST Things To Do in Santa Rosa, California

 Experience a very different type of skyscraper at Armstrong Woods State Park.
 If you are like us and never get bored of experiencing the wonder of the mighty redwoods, this stunning old-growth forest has you covered.

-It is hard to take in the size of some of these trees, especially the Parson Jones Tree, towering at 310 feet high.
+It is hard to take in the size of some of these trees, especially the Parson Jones Tree, towering 310 feet high.
 The best way to experience the park is to take the Pioneer Nature Trail, which loops down through the grove and is accessible.

 Hikes and horseback riding, what more could you want from a California State Park?
 With 25 miles of trails, passing meadows, rock outcroppings, and breathtaking redwoods, there is plenty to explore in Sugarloaf Ridge State Park.